shivrya/student-repo-webdev/hw4/code-review.md

 ### Issue #2: Accessibility : Redundant aria-label

-Issue : The use of aria-label on the input tags elements for "Name", "Username", "Email" and "Phone Number" is redundant because there are visible labels associated with them.
-It's generally better to rely on visible labels whenever possible and use aria-label only when there's no visible label present.
+Issue: The use of aria-label on the input tags elements for "Name,” "Username,” "Email" and "Phone Number" is redundant because there are visible labels associated with them.
+It is generally better to rely on visible labels whenever possible and use aria-labels only when no visible label is present.

-Why it is an issue: having redundant Aria labels can be issue because of cluttered accessibility tree, ambiguity and confusion.
+Why it is an issue: Having redundant Aria labels can be an issue because of the cluttered accessibility tree, ambiguity, and confusion.
 It couls create problem for web developers to create more streamlined and accessible user experience

 Solution: The redundant aria-label attributes have been removed from the input tags elements for "Email" and "Phone Number" because there are visible labels associated with them.
-Using visible labels is preferred over aria-label when possible.
-Removing redundant aria-label attributes improves accessibility by ensuring that assistive technologies can accurately convey the purpose of each input field without unnecessary duplication of information.
+The use of visible labels is preferred over the aria-label when possible.
+Removing redundant aria-label attributes improves accessibility by ensuring that assistive technologies can accurately convey the purpose of each input field without the unnecessary duplication of information.

 Initial Code:
 ```html